manjithd2/geo-select/README.md

 ## Getting Started

-To Run the project, first start the flask app fron the `/backend` folder after installing its `requirements.txt` using
+To Run the project, first start the flask app from the `/backend` folder after installing its `requirements.txt` using